Alexandrov spaces with maximal number of extremal points: Introduction

 \section{Introduction}

-A point $p$ in Alexandrov space is called \emph{extremal} if its space of directions have diameter $\le \tfrac\pi2$.
-Equivalently, the one-point set $\{p\}$ is an \emph{extremal set} as it defined by Perelman and Petrunin in \cite{perelman-petrunin:extremal}.
-Yet equivalently, $p$ is a \emph{critical point} of any distant function.
+If the space of directions at a point $p$ in an Alexandrov space has diameter $\le \tfrac\pi2$, this point is called \emph{extremal}.
+Equivalently, the one-point set $\{p\}$ is an \emph{extremal set} as defined by Perelman and Petrunin in \cite{perelman-petrunin:extremal}.
+Yet equivalently, $p$ is a \emph{critical point} of every distance function.

-It was proved by Perelman that $n$-dimensional Alexandrov space with nonnegative curvature has at most $2^n$ extremal point.
+It has been proven by Perelman (\cite{Per94}) that every $n$-dimensional Alexandrov space with nonnegative curvature has at most $2^n$ extremal points.
 For completeness, we present this proof in Subsection~\ref{subsec:2^n}.
-This proof is a slight modification of the proof of the following problem in discrete geometry:
+This proof is a slight modification of a proof of the following problem in discrete geometry: